CandyCoded/CandyCoded/README.md

 ### SelfDestructParticleSystem

-Attach this component to a gameobject with a ParticleSystem that doesn't loop and once the generated particles are no longer alive, the gameobject will destroy itself.
+Attach this component to a GameObject with a ParticleSystem that doesn't loop and once the generated particles are no longer alive, the GameObject will destroy itself.

 ## Custom Extensions